Aneesha2002/seat-booking-system/README.md

 A mock payment step is included to simulate real-world booking behavior.

 - Payment success is randomly simulated
-- If payment fails, seat remains locked until timeout expires
+- If booking fails, seat remains locked until timeout expires
-- If payment succeeds, seat is marked as booked
+- If booking succeeds, seat status is updated to booked

 ---